aniasobo/portfolio/notes/week-1-notes.md

 - write test - fail it. if it passes then it's useless (Red, Green, Refactor = write a failing test, make it pass, improve the code - both test and actual code - without changing behaviour)
 - Gemfile - add gem to improve Rspec error editing
 - write code & tests one at a time to avoid overengineering the program too early
+- test should be checking behaviour - if behaviour tests pass, the test that checks the state (for ex., whether or not an object responds to the method) becomes obsolete and can be deleted

 **Refactoring**